openstack-archive/fuel-astute/README.md

 Astute
 ======

-Astute is orchestrator, which using data about nodes and deployment settings performs two things:
+Astute is orchestrator, which is using data about nodes and deployment settings performs two things:
 - provision
 - deploy